debnathsoumili782-ui/SoulMirror-Tarot/README.md

 ### AI-Powered Tarot Reading & Self-Reflection Platform

-SoulMirror Tarot is a full-stack web application that combines a digital tarot experience with AI-assisted interpretations, personalized readings, and a mystical interactive interface.
+SoulMirror Tarot is a full-stack web application that combines a digital tarot experience with AI-assisted interpretations, personalized readings, and an immersive mystical interface.

-Built with **Python, Flask, HTML, CSS, JavaScript, and SQLite**, SoulMirror provides multiple tarot reading experiences while allowing users to securely manage their accounts and revisit their previous readings.
+Built with **Python, Flask, HTML, CSS, JavaScript, and SQLite**, SoulMirror Tarot provides multiple tarot reading experiences while allowing users to securely manage their accounts, explore the complete tarot deck, maintain personal reflections, and revisit previous readings.

 ---